 As anyone who knows our summer schools has already guessed, there is a reassuringly strong thread of continuity between the students and summer schools of the past and those of today.

-The structure of our summer schools remains largely unchanged - for the most part, they are one week in duration, with lectures in the mornings, afternoons left free for study, tutorials and for exploring the many wonders of Oxford and the surrounding region.
+The structure of our summer schools remains largely unchanged.
+Most are one week in duration, with lectures in the mornings, afternoons left free for study, tutorials and for exploring the wonders of Oxford and the surrounding region.

 Additionally, these days we offer several longer, more intensive summer schools for those students who want to specialise in a single subject.
 Specialist summer schools in English Literature, History, Politics and Society, Creative Writing, International Politics, English Language Teaching, Human Rights Law and Theology last two or three weeks.
 Student on these programmes live, eat and study in an Oxford college, as do students on our Oxford Experience Summer School.

 Our ratio of women to men is about the same as it was back in the 19th century - and the age range is still extremely broad.
 Thanks to improved medicine and lifestyle options, the top end of the age range is quite a lot higher these days.

 Probably the biggest change is that our student cohort has become extremely international.
 The 19th century Summer Meetings attracted their students from all over the UK, and a few students from Europe; last year's 2014 summer schools drew students from more than 55 countries around the world.